dnsimple/dnsimple-support/content/articles/differences-between-a-cname-alias-url.md

 ---
+meta: Understanding the differences among the A, CNAME, ALIAS, and URL records.
 title: Differences Among A, CNAME, ALIAS, and URL records
 excerpt: Understanding the differences among the A, CNAME, ALIAS, and URL records.
 categories: